-Getting back to the issue of high-performing code in general, it is worth comparing Emscripten to Portable Native Client ([3], [8]), a project in development which aims to allow an LLVM-like format to be distributed and run securely on the web, with speed comparable to native code.
+A third important task is to improve the speed of generated code.
+An optimal situation would be for code compiled by Emscripten to run at or near the speed of native code.
+In that respect it is worth comparing Emscripten to Portable Native Client (PNaCl), a project in development which aims to allow an LLVM-like format to be distributed and run securely on the web, with speed comparable to native code.

-Both Emscripten and PNaCl aim to allow code written in languages like C and C++ to be run on the web, but in very different ways: Emscripten compiles code into JavaScript, and PNaCl compiles into an LLVM-like format which is then run in a special PNaCl runtime.
-As a consequence, Emscripten's generated code can run on all web browsers, since it is standard JavaScript, while PNaCl's generated code requires the PNaCl runtime to be installed; another major difference is that JavaScript engines do not yet run code at near-native speeds, while PNaCl does.
+Both Emscripten and PNaCl allow running compiled native code on the web, Emscripten by compiling that code into JavaScript, and PNaCl by compiling it into an LLVM-like format, which is then run in a special PNaCl runtime.
+The major differences are that Emscripten's generated code can run on all web browsers, since it is standard JavaScript, while PNaCl's generated code requires the PNaCl runtime to be installed; another major difference is that JavaScript engines do not yet run code at near-native speeds, while PNaCl does.
 In a broad summary, Emscripten's approach allows the code to be run in more places, while PNaCl's allows the code to run faster.

-However, as mentioned earlier, improvements in JavaScript engines and compiler technology may narrow the speed gap.
-Also, when considering the speed of JavaScript engines, for purposes of Emscripten we do not need to care about all JavaScript, but only the kind generated by Emscripten.
+However, improvements in JavaScript engines may narrow the speed gap.
+In particular, for purposes of Emscripten we do not need to care about all JavaScript, but only the kind generated by Emscripten.
 Such code is implicitly statically typed, that is, types are not mixed, despite JavaScript in general allowing assigning, e.g., an integer to a variable and later a floating point value or even an object to that same variable.
-Implicitly statically typed code can be statically analyzed and converted
+Implicitly statically typed code can be statically analyzed and converted into machine code that has no runtime type checks at all.
+While such static analysis can be time-consuming, there are practical ways for achieving similar results quickly, such as tracing and type inference, which would help on such code very significantly, and are already in use or being worked on in mainstream JavaScript engines (e.g., SpiderMonkey).